 Why study Italian?

 From art, literature, music and cinema, to finance, politics and science, Italy has greatly influenced world culture.
 The study of Italian culture and its role in the evolution of the Western world since Antiquity is essential for a fuller understanding of the political, economic and cultural forces that continue to shape the Mediterranean, Europe and the world.

-Italian Studies Majors can pursue careers in many different fields, including art, business, culinary arts, design, education, fashion, film, finance, international relations, journalism, and many others.
+Italian Studies majors can pursue careers in many different fields, including: archeology, art, business, finance, marketing, tourism and hospitality, enology and culinary arts, design, teaching and education, fashion, film, international relations, writing, journalism and communications, translation and interpreting and many others.